Salta alla navigazione principale Salta alla ricerca Salta al contenuto principale

-Non-specific increase of serum carbohydrate antigen 19-9 in patients with liver disease associated with increased circulating levels of adhesion molecules
+Non-specific increase of serum carbohydrate antigen 19-9 in patients with liver disease is predicted by circulating levels of adhesion molecules

 Abstract